 Overview

-The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) has been continually evolving its research programming, recognizing that research is an integral support to ministry core business areas, the broader agriculture and agri-food sectors and rural communities.
+The Ministry of Agriculture, Food and Rural Affairs (OMAFRA) is continually evolving its research programming, recognizing that research is integral to the continued success of the agriculture and agri-food sectors, as well as rural communities.

-Research and innovation are fundamental to the sector’s success in:
+Research and innovation are fundamental when it comes to:

-• managing and mitigating emerging challenges such as climate change, animal disease and the spread of pests
+• managing and mitigating challenges such as climate change, animal disease, and the spread of pests

 • strengthening Ontario’s competitive edge and fostering economic growth and sustainability in the agri-food sector